-I am an Economics Ph.D. candidate at the University of California, Berkeley.
+I am an Economics Ph.D. candidate at the University of California, Berkeley and a guest researcher at the ifo Institute in Munich.
 My interests are at the intersection of labor and personnel economics.

-In 2022, I will join the Ludwig-Maximilians University of Munich (LMU) as an Assistant Professor of Economics .
+In 2022, I will join the Ludwig Maximilian University of Munich (LMU) as an Assistant Professor of Economics.

 My research studies the role of firms in modern labor markets.
 In my current projects, I collaborate with large companies to understand how organizational design affects labor market outcomes and long-term inequality.